|Grotte de Font-de-Gaume, France|

 |This small cave just east of Les Eyzies contains remarkable polychrome paintings over 17,000 years old.|

-Ever since we visited Lascaux II, the wonderful reproduction of the prehistoric cave paintings at Lascaux, we have wanted to see an actual cave.
+Ever since we visited Lascaux, the wonderful reproduction of the prehistoric cave paintings at Lascaux, we have wanted to see an actual cave.
 A recent trip gave us the opportunity to visit the Grotte de Font-de-Gaume in Les Eyzies-de-Tayac-Sireuil.

 The Font-de-Gaume is proud to be "the last cave in the Aquitaine basin with polychrome paintings still open to the public."
 It has over 200 paintings and engravings of bison, horses, mammoths, and reindeer, as well as a few stylized human figures.
 The paintings are multi-colored and beautiful, though faint.
 They date from the Magdelenian era, about 17,000 years ago.